-The MacGillycuddy Reeks is one of Ireland’s leading outdoor recreational destinations and the area is in 100% private ownership.
-The MacGillycuddy Reeks Mountain Access Forum is based on a shared vision among landowners, community, recreational users, enterprise and the public partners.
+The MacGillycuddy Reeks is one of Ireland’s leading outdoor recreational destinations and the area is under 100% private ownership.
+The MacGillycuddy Reeks Mountain Access Forum is based on a shared vision among landowners, community, recreational users, enterprise and public partners.
 It provides for a long term socio-economic framework for the sustainable development of the catchment, centred on the environmental conservation of the Reeks Special Area of Conservation and proposed Natural Heritage Area.

 Vision, goals and objectives

 The MacGillycuddy Reeks Mountain Access Project (MAP) covering ca. 100km2 was the largest of two national pilot schemes, initiated by Comhairle na Tuaithe (The Countryside Council) in 2013, to identify a sustainable model for the management of recreational access in the Irish upland environment, based on permissive access to privately owned lands, with the collaboration of the landowners/farmers.
-The MacGillycuddy Reeks is one of Ireland’s leading outdoor recreational destinations, and the area is in 100% private ownership.
+The MacGillycuddy Reeks is one of Ireland’s leading outdoor recreational destinations, and the area is under 100% private ownership.
 Unlike many British and European countries, Ireland does not have a dedicated network of publicly owned upland paths, and all recreational access to the uplands in Ireland, including in publicly owned lands such as national parks and forests, is dependent on permissive access and goodwill of landowners/ land managers.

 The Reeks MAP proposal followed two years of pre-development work by SKDP, in conjunction with the Dept. of Environment, Community & Local Government.
 A feasibility study of the MacGillycuddy Reeks MAP, based on extensive consultations, was conducted on in 2013-14.
-The study included the development of a Draft 5-year Strategic Plan (2014-2018), with recommendations for the future management structure and implementation of the scheme.
+The study included the development of a draft five-year Strategic Plan (2014-2018), with recommendations for the future management structure and implementation of the scheme.
 The implementation of the Reeks MAP saw the establishment in May 2014 of a 21-person representative management forum, the Reeks Mountain Access Forum.
 The MacGillycuddy Reeks Mountain Forum is based on a shared vision among landowners, community, recreational users, enterprise and the public partners.
 It provides for a long term socio-economic framework for the sustainable development of the catchment, centered on the environmental conservation of the Reeks Special Area of Conservation (SAC) and proposed Natural Heritage Area (pNHA), thus protection of the core asset.

 The shared vision of the Reeks Mountain Forum members is to create an environmentally sustainable upland zone for agricultural, recreational, educational and research activities, including hillwalking, climbing, mountaineering, environmental and cultural heritage, underpinned by permissive access of the relevant private landowners.
 The Reeks EIP Project arose from the work of the Forum, and is a four year locally led agri-environmental project, funded by the Dept. of Agriculture, Food & the Marine as part of Ireland’s Rural Development Programme 2014-2020.